Yankees slugger Aaron Judge has minor right shoulder issue

 Recommended Video:

 TAMPA, Fla.
-(AP) — New York Yankees slugger Aaron Judge was not in any batting practice group for the team's first full squad workout on Tuesday because of a minor right shoulder issue.
+(AP) — New York Yankees slugger Aaron Judge did not hit or throw during the team's first full squad workout on Tuesday because of what the team said was a minor right shoulder issue.

-The problem is not considered serious and Judge is expected to take part in other drills.
+Yankees manager Aaron Boone said the problem is not considered serious and Judge could start to ramp up activities in a couple days.
+Judge is expected to be ready for the start of the regular season.

+"Just dealing with some crankiness, a little soreness in his shoulder," Boone said.
+“I feel like it's a pretty minor thing.
+Just something we wanted to try and get ahead of while we're at this point at this point in the calendar.”

+Judge had a number of tests, including an MRI, and did conditioning.

 The outfielder hit .272 with 27 homers with 55 RBIs in 102 games last season.
-He was on the injured list from April 21-June 21 with a left oblique strain.
+He was on the injured list from April 21 to June 21 with a left oblique strain.